 CRM is an abbreviated term for Customer Relationship Management.
-Customer Relationship Management(CRM) is the process that would help an organization or a business to understand the relationship of customer and their business through information from past recorded data.
+Customer Relationship Management(CRM) is the process that would help an organization or a business to understand the relationship between customer and their business through information from past recorded data.
 Additionally, this would help you to improve your organization with time and attract more customers towards it.

 It would basically help a business to generate leads, improve customer satisfaction and even generate profits.
-It’s essential for your organization to focus on its target audience and their needs in order to sustain.
+It’s essential for your organization to focus on its target audience and their needs in order to sustain itself.
 CRM would analyze the data and study the potential customers in-depth and generate suggestions for improvement of your organization.

 With the advancement in technology, there is also a change in CRM.
-Earlier it was mainly focusing on the improvement of customer satisfaction.
+Earlier it was mainly focused on the improvement of customer satisfaction.
 But now it’s more of a business strategy and an essential part of today’s business.

 CRM is not only based on sales and profit but it’s a strategy to build and maintain relationships with the customer or any other colleagues resulting in better business.
 There are many benefits and various approaches to CRM strategies.